Estonian Soviet Socialist Republic

-The majority of the world's countries did not recognize the incorporation of Estonia into the Soviet Union de jure and only recognized its Soviet administration de facto or not at all.
-A number of countries continued to recognize Estonian diplomats and consuls who still functioned in the name of their former government.
+The majority of the world's countries did not recognise the incorporation of Estonia into the Soviet Union de jure and only recognised its Soviet administration de facto or not at all.
+A number of countries continued to recognise Estonian diplomats and consuls who still functioned in the name of their former government.
 This policy of non-recognition gave rise to the principle of legal continuity, which held that de jure, Estonia remained an independent state under occupation throughout the period 1940–1991.

 On 16 November 1988, Estonia became the first of the then Soviet-controlled countries to declare state sovereignty from the central government in Moscow.
 On 30 March 1990, the newly elected parliament declared that the Republic of Estonia had been illegally occupied since 1940, and formally announced a transitional period for the restoration of the country's full independence.
-Subsequently, on 8 May 1990, the use of all Soviet symbols in Estonia was officially abolished and from the "Estonian Soviet Socialist Republic" two words, "Soviet" and "Socialist", were dropped, effectively returning to the name "Republic of Estonia".
+Subsequently, on 8 May 1990, the Supreme Soviet ended the use of the Soviet symbols as state symbols together with the name Estonian Soviet Socialist Republic and adopted Republic of Estonia as the official name of the state.
 The parliament of Estonia declared the re-establishment of full independence on 20 August 1991.
-The Soviet Union formally recognized the independence of Estonia on 6 September 1991.
+The Soviet Union formally recognised the independence of Estonia on 6 September 1991.